 - Think you know??

-- If you're ready to give up, scroll way down for the answer:
+- If you're ready to give up, the answer is below.

 "EVER WONDER ...??

 - Why the sun lightens our hair, but darkens our skin?

 - Why is it impossible to put on mascara with your mouth closed? !